saudiaiway09/automation/README.md

   - npm install

 Running the test:
-1. Type `npm test` to your terminal in order to run the test script.
+1. Type `npm test` in your terminal to run the test script.